samyosm/samyos/cms/oss/article/why-contribute-to-open-source.md

 ---
+core:
   title: 7 Compelling Reasons to Start Contributing to Open Source Projects
   description: Discover how contributing to open source projects can turbocharge your coding skills, connect you with a vibrant community, and empower you to shape the future of software.
 Explore the seven compelling reasons in this article to ignite your passion for open source development.
   datePublished: 2023-10-07
   dateModified: 2023-10-07
 ---

 # 7 Compelling Reasons to Start Contributing to Open Source Projects